JonMS95/C_Mutex_Guard/README.md

-# C_Mutex_Guard: a POSIX thread mutexes handling library
+# C_Mutex_Guard: a POSIX thread mutexes handling library 🔒
-The aim of this project is to build and learn about internet sockets, so it has been created for both educational and practical purposes.
+This project aims to provide a useful tool to handle POSIX thread MutExes as well as some mechanisms to retrieve debugging information.

 ## Table of contents 🗂️